laravel-enso/documentation/docs/guide/getting-started.md

 Enjoy!

 ## Docker
 Laravel Enso comes with a simple docker environment to help with development.
 By default it has two containers, the enso container and the enso-mysql container.
-There is also a optional phpmyadmin container that can be used by removing the commentented lines in docker-compose.yml.
+There is also a optional phpmyadmin container that can be used by removing the commented lines in docker-compose.yml.

 #### Containers

 - The enso container run's the apache webserver and has yarn & composer installed.
 - The enso-mysql container handle's the database the default user is `root` with a blank password and the default database is `enso`
 - The enso-phpmyadmin container is optional and attaches a phpMyAdmin instance the the enso-mysql database.

 #### Steps to use

 - Rename .env.example to .env and fill out the appropriate variables.
 - Run `docker-compose up` to start the containers.
 To daemonize the process run `docker-compose up --build -d`.
 - Enter into the enso container to begin the enso installation with `docker exec -it enso bash`
 - Install laravel enso following the [guide](https://docs.laravel-enso.com/guide/getting-started.html).

 ### Known issues